Monday, 22 January 2018

 The book Pics of it Didn't Happen gives an overview of one side of the argument, showing pictures that have been censored by Instagram, with an emphasis on 'how taboo very ordinary elements of female bodies, such as hair, fat and blood, have become.'

 So there's that.
-And when little patches of blood are taboo, or bodies that are large, there is definitely something odd at work.
+And when little patches of blood are taboo, or bodies that are large, or fringes of hair, there is definitely something odd at work.

 You get famous photographs that include nipples including these by Imogen Cunningham censored.
 But you can post works of art featuring nipples.
 So that's OK then.